 Statistical methodology for stratification and sample selection:

 Each of the 5 states will use their respective Grade A dairy list to randomly select operations to survey.
-Since information such as size and type of operation (e.g. pasture) will not be known until the dairy is contacted, random numbers will be assigned to all dairies listed and then sorted.
+Since information such as size and type of operation (e.g., pasture) will not be known until the dairy is contacted, random numbers will be assigned to all dairies listed and then sorted.
 Dairies will be contacted based on the order determined by the randomly generated number assigned to each operation and an eligibility determination will be made (500 or more cows and non pasture housing).
 Once the State has met the sample size for their respective State, data collection will stop.
 Data will be collected by personal interview.

 Estimation procedures: